zoracreates/fictionalcolor/src/work/2021-hilr-community-website.md

 It also used large sans-serif large fonts for easy readability.
 However, I changed the site’s primary color from Harvard crimson to  Harvard blue-bonnet to create a more welcoming and trustworthy community feel.

-{% image "./src/images/work/2021-hilr/visual-theme3.png", "2 pages of new HILR website on laptop screens." %}
+<div class="image-wrapper">{% image "./src/images/work/2021-hilr/visual-theme3.png", "2 pages of new HILR website on laptop screens." %}</div>

 #### To make sure everything worked properly on tablets and mobile, I used BrowserStack and the ChromeDev tools.
 Many of the community members used iPads, making the tablet version of the website crucial.

-{% image "./src/images/work/2021-hilr/mobile-testing.png", "Testing the website for responsiveness on Chrome." %}
+<div class="image-wrapper">{% image "./src/images/work/2021-hilr/mobile-testing.png", "Testing the website for responsiveness on Chrome." %}</div>
-{% image "./src/images/work/2021-hilr/mobile-3.png", "The new website on phones and tablets." %}
+<div class="image-wrapper">{% image "./src/images/work/2021-hilr/mobile-3.png", "The new website on phones and tablets." %}</div>

 ## Learnings
 ### Data-informed is sometimes better than data-driven